 - "Mother" It's a beautiful and sad song, especially from the point of view of someone in the grip of homesickness.
 The sense of growing up and becoming unrecognizable to yourself and wanting a tether back to a safe spot."Mother the car is here, somebody leave the light on."

-- Tori's cover of "Happiness is a Warm Gun", with the real-life newsreel audio of John Lennon's shooting, is heartbreaking.
+- Tori's cover of "Happiness is a Warm Gun" from The White Album, with the real-life newsreel audio of John Lennon's shooting, is heartbreaking.

 - In her cover of "I Don't Like Mondays" from The Boomtown Rats, Tori removes the Lyrical Dissonance and reinvents the song into a keyboard-based song that sounds like the aural equivalent of corrupted innocence.[The song] was sung from the point of view of the cop who went to the school that day, because I couldn't hold the essence of the person who went and killed everybody.
 I had to be able to hold something in a structure of women, or I couldn't be in the chair for them.
 I didn't believe that this [convicted felon] was a "bad seed."
 So I wanted to create it in this sort of shattered playground world.